 You will receive email reminders around 9:30am on emergency days by default.
 You can also reply to these messages to add data to your goal.
 You can adjust the time of day of these reminders in the goal’s settings.
 If it is an emergency day, you’ll continue to get warnings more and more frequently throughout the day as long as you are still off track.
 We call this zeno polling.
 You can turn those off in reminder settings as well.

-If you have a datapoint off the road (it will be red) then it’s an emergency day.
-You have until the end of the day to get back onto the road or you’ll derail!
+If you have a datapoint that has crossed the bright red line (the datapoint will be red) then it’s an emergency day.
+You have until the end of the day to get back onto the good side of the line or you’ll derail!

-Once you’ve derailed, the road moves itself to your most recent datapoint, and gives you a week of flat spot.
+Once you’ve derailed, the bright red line moves itself to your most recent datapoint, and gives you a week of flat spot.
 This is so that you aren’t stuck trying to play catch-up to a goal you’re already behind on.
-If you don’t want to be allowed to slack off for a week, you can check the “No Mercy Recommit” checkbox in the goal’s settings.
-Then your road will still jump to where you are currently, but it will continue upward at your previous rate from that point forward, with no flat week.
+If you don’t want to be allowed to slack off for a week, you can set your “days of mercy” after derailing at the bottom of the “COMMITMENT” tab to as little as 2.
+Then your red line will still jump to where you are currently, but it will continue upward at your previous rate from that point forward, without the flat week.